Visual arts: Chinese origin and practice

 In China, the art of printmaking developed some 1,100 years ago as illustrations alongside text cut in woodblocks for printing on paper.
-Initially images were mainly religious but in the Song Dynasty, artists began to cut landscapes.
+Initially images were mainly religious but in the Song dynasty, artists began to cut landscapes.
 During the Ming (1368–1644) and Qing (1616–1911) dynasties, the technique was perfected for both religious and artistic engravings.

-Development in Japan 1603–1867
+Development in Japan, 1603–1867

 Woodblock printing in Japan (Japanese: 木版画, moku hanga) is a technique best known for its use in the ukiyo-e artistic genre; however, it was also used very widely for printing illustrated books in the same period.
 Woodblock printing had been used in China for centuries to print books, long before the advent of movable type, but was only widely adopted in Japan during the Edo period (1603–1867).
 Although similar to woodcut in western printmaking in some regards, moku hanga differs greatly in that water-based inks are used (as opposed to western woodcut, which uses oil-based inks), allowing for a wide range of vivid color, glazes and color transparency.

+After the decline of ukiyo-e and introduction of modern printing technologies, woodblock printing continued as a method for printing texts as well as for producing art, both within traditional modes such as ukiyo-e and in a variety of more radical or Western forms that might be construed as modern art.
+In the early 20th century, shin-hanga that fused the tradition of ukiyo-e with the techniques of Western paintings became popular, and the works of Hasui Kawase and Hiroshi Yoshida gained international popularity.
+Institutes such as the "Adachi Institute of Woodblock Prints" and "Takezasado" continue to produce ukiyo-e prints with the same materials and methods as used in the past.

 Photography

 Photography is the process of making pictures by means of the action of light.
-The light patterns reflected or emitted from objects are recorded onto a sensitive medium or storage chip through a timed exposure.
+The light patterns reflected or emitted from objects are recorded onto a sensitive medium, or storage chip, through a timed exposure.
 The process is done through mechanical shutters or electronically timed exposure of photons into chemical processing or digitizing devices known as cameras.

-The word comes from the Greek φως phos ("light"), and γραφις graphis ("stylus", "paintbrush") or γραφη graphê, together meaning "drawing with light" or "representation by means of lines" or "drawing."
-Traditionally, the product of photography has been called a photograph.
-The term photo is an abbreviation; many people also call them pictures.
-In digital photography, the term image has begun to replace photograph.
-(The term image is traditional in geometric optics.)
+The word comes from the Greek φῶς ‘’phos’’ ("light") and γραφή ‘’graphê’’ ("drawing" or "writing"), literally meaning "drawing with light".
+Traditionally, the product of photography has been called a photograph; the term ‘’photo’’ is an abbreviation and though many call them "pictures," the term "image" has increasingly replaced "photograph," reflecting electronic capture and the broader concept of graphical representation in optics and computing.